Calibardi/BetterRest/README.md

 # BetterRest
-App used to calculate when the user should rest, based on how much coffee he drank and how many hours he may want to sleep.
+App used to calculate when the user should rest, based on how much coffee it drank and how many hours it may want to sleep.